Fluctuations of the Nodal Number in the Two-Energy Planar Berry Random Wave Model

 In this section, we focus on proving Theorem \ref{t.fcrr}.
 The necessary computations for this proof are intimately connected to those we conducted in proving Lemma \ref{l.72}.

 \begin{proof}[Proof of Theorem \ref{t.fcrr}] We immediately note that the case $r=0$ is directly derived from Lemma \ref{l.acwnl} and the established Reduction Principle for nodal length, as outlined in \cite[p.
 3, Theorem 1.1]{Vidotto2021}.
 Consequently, our focus shifts to the case where $r$ lies in the interval (0,1].
+The overall strategy of the proof is straightforward: after reducing the problem to the analysis of the 4th chaotic projection, we treat the remaining integrals as vectors within a finite-dimensional subspace of $L^2$.
+This reformulation transforms the problem into a linear algebra exercise focused on the asymptotic covariance matrix.
 The argument will be divided into four distinct paragraphs for clarity.

 \paragraph{Step 1.} We recall the notation \ref{N.S1}-\ref{N.S6}.
 It follows by $\LL^2$-equivalence (\ref{UDI4}) that we can restrict our analysis to the 4-th chaotic projection $\N(b_{k_{-1}^n},b_{k_1}^n,\D)[4]$.
 Furthermore, decomposition